March 02, 2019

 The Burns family of heroes: Graham, Charlie, Dani, Cody and Kade.

-To serve as their pilots were the rest of the Burns family: firefighter Kade (Jason Marsden), a former star athlete with an ego to match, was paired with Heatwave; daredevil rescue pilot Dani (Lacey Chabert), who never met a machine she couldn’t fly or drive and didn’t hesitate to jump into a rescue, was given Blades; brilliant engineer Graham (Shannon McKain), who tended to live inside his own head a bit too much, was assigned Boulder; and Chief Burns took Chase for himself.
+To serve as their pilots were the rest of the Burns family: firefighter Kade (Jason Marsden), a former star athlete with an ego to match, was paired with Heatwave; daredevil rescue pilot Dani (Lacey Chabert), who never met a machine she couldn’t fly or drive and didn’t hesitate to jump into a rescue, was assigned Blades; brilliant engineer Graham (Shannon McKain), who tended to live inside his own head a bit too much, was partnered with Boulder; and Chief Burns took Chase for himself.
 The bots’ secret wasn’t kept too long as the youngest Burns, Cody (reimagined as a young boy from his figure, voiced by Elán Garfias), discovered the truth as soon did the rest of the family.
 After a period of adjustment, the humans and bots found a way to work together as true partners, with Cody serving as support from the firehouse where they all lived.

 Doc Greene with Anna Baranova and Frankie.